Power BI Licensing Options – What fits your needs best?

-Power BI Pro version allows sharing of content between users – which is powerful.
-This version utilizes shared processing power within Office 365 (you do not get dedicated compute resources).
+Power BI Pro enables users to share their dashboards and reports with each other for consumption inside the Power BI Service – which fosters powerful collaboration and distribution of insights.
 Like the free tier, there is a 1GB per individual dataset limit.
-There is a 10GB limit to each personal workspace and data can be refreshed up to a maximum of eight times a day.
+There is a 10GB storage limit for each user, and data can be refreshed a maximum of eight times a day.
+This license enables users to publish their reports and dashboards to a shared workspace in the Power BI Service and utilize shared processing power within Office 365 (you do not get dedicated compute resources).
 Power BI Pro is included in both the Office 365 E5 or M365 E5 license packages.
 Microsoft also offers a separate package for $9.99 per user per month.

-Power BI Pro is a great solution to start building in Power BI, especially when there are a small number of creators and consumers of the data who can all be licensed with the Power BI Pro license.
-Or when a customer is already licensed for the Office/Microsoft 365 E5 plans and are okay with the limits in data refresh and capacity of Pro- see below for detailed chart.
+Power BI Pro is a great solution for small to medium-sized organizations who are looking to gain insights from their data on a small scale.
+Or when a customer is already licensed for the Office/Microsoft 365 E5 plans and is okay with the limits in data refresh and storage limits of a Pro License/see below for a detailed chart.

 List of Features Supported by User Type